 Pulmonary symptoms: Nonproductive cough and/or dyspnea usually appear within 2-3 weeks after the onset of myalgias.
 They are self-limited in most patients.

-Neurological symptoms: These include parasthesias, numbness, or a burning sensations and affect up to one third of EMS patients.
+Neurologic symptoms: These include paresthesias, numbness, or a burning sensation and affect up to one third of EMS patients.

 The acute inflammatory symptoms just listed typically resolve after 3-6 months, but at 1 year patients with EMS can have chronic symptoms that include the following: